top of page

 Nephrology - The branch of medicine that concerns the study of the kidneys, preservation of kidney health and the treatment of kidney diseases.
 A nephrologist is a medical doctor who specializes in diagnosing and treating kidney conditions.

-Non-alcoholic fatty liver disease (NAFLD) - An umbrella term that encompasses the entire spectrum of fatty liver disease.
+Non-alcoholic fatty liver disease (NAFLD) - Now known as MAFLD, an umbrella term that encompasses the entire spectrum of fatty liver disease.

-Non-alcoholic steatohepatitis (NASH) - Defined as the liver manifestation of a metabolic disorder.
+Non-alcoholic steatohepatitis (NASH) - Now known as MASH, defined as the liver manifestation of a metabolic disorder.
 The most severe form of non-alcoholic liver disease (NAFLD), but its symptoms are often silent, making it difficult to diagnose.
 NASH is heavily influenced by lifestyle (e.g., chronic excessive calorie intake, sedentary activity) and is distinct from other fatty liver diseases caused by alcohol abuse or medication side effects.

 O